Landing at Saidor: Base development

 Initially, the Nankina River could be forded but the heavy seasonal rains turned it into a fast-flowing torrent.
 A portable bridge was flown in from Milne Bay and erected in a day but it took two weeks to construct the approaches.
 In the meantime the troops on the other side had to be supplied by water.
 To open up the most suitable area for camp sites, another bridge had to be erected over the Nakina.
 This was a permanent bridge with concrete abutments.
 A rise in the river level of 8 ft complicated work, but the 112 ft bridge opened to traffic on 17 February.

 Local labour was supplied by an Australian New Guinea Administrative Unit (ANGAU) detachment, initially consisting of eight Australian Army officers and eleven native police.
 A week after the landing, 199 native labourers were brought in from Lae.
 Initially, the ANGAU detachment found it difficult to lure the frightened local people in from the bush, but as the word spread that there was food and safety to be had within the American perimeter, large numbers began to walk in.
 ANGAU established a native settlement in the Biding River area.
 By 13 February, 680 native labourers were at work.
 They constructed camps for the Americans, carried supplies to units in the mountains and brought back the wounded, and worked in the hospital.
 ANGAU also carried out patrols, providing intelligence on the Japanese positions.

 The amphibian engineers had brought six LCMs on the first day.
 These were joined by another six towed by the six LSTs that arrived on the second day.
 Within days the rocky beaches and reefs had caused nine to be damaged so badly that they had to be sent back to Cape Cretin for repairs.
 Later in January, the rest of B Company, 542nd Engineer Boat and Shore Regiment was sent to Saidor.
 A 100 ft lighter wharf was begun on 19 January and completed on 5 March.
 The unseasoned local timber used in its construction soon took a battering from heavily loaded barges bumping into them in high seas and had to be replaced with steel piles.
 A 330 ft liberty ship wharf was completed on 6 May.
-Other construction activities included jetties for servicing PT boats, landings for LSTs, a 250-bed hospital opened on 11 May, a quartermaster dump, and a staging area for 9,000.
+Other construction activities included jetties for servicing PT boats, landings for LSTs, the 250-bed 23rd Field Hospital opened on 11 May, a quartermaster dump, and a staging area for 9,000.